 Elections come with a lot of jargon and special vocabulary.
 Here are some words that you will see related to elections.
 As you work through the election activities you will come across words that are not familiar to you.
 Look these words up in the dictionary and write down their definitions.

-Election When people vote to make choices about their government.
+Election When people vote to choose who will represent them in government.
 Ballot A form you mark when you vote.
-MLA A short way of writing Member of the Legislative Assembly Candidate A person who is trying to get elected.
+MLA A short way of writing Member of the Legislative Assembly.
+Candidate A person who is running for election.
 Eligible To be allowed to do or get something.
 Register To sign up; to get on an official list.
-Campaign The work people do to get someone elected Polling Place The place where you go to vote.
-Spoiled ballot A ballot that has been torn or marked incorrectly Slogan An election cheer that sums up what the candidate is saying and helps the candidate's campaign and it helps the people remember who the candidate is.
-Register of electors A list of people who are eligible to vote in an election Constituency A special map showing the electoral districts in a province or territory
+Campaign The work people do to get someone elected.
+Polling Place The place where you go to vote.
+Spoiled ballot A ballot that has been torn or marked incorrectly Slogan An election cheer or saying that sums up what the candidate is saying and helps the people remember who the candidate is.
+Register of electors A list of people who are eligible to vote in an election.
+Constituency The area or district that you vote in.
+Also known as a 'riding.'